caleblyk12/BlinkMailBot/README.md

 After that, the bot starts checking for new emails every 30 seconds and sends matches to Telegram.
 Tokens are refreshed automatically and stored locally once access is given the first time, meaning the only form of maintainence after this is running main.py and leaving your pc/laptop on in the background.
 You will be notified via telegram whenever an email matching filters is received while your pc is running the program.

+To terminate the program, just do ctrl + C in your terminal and it will end the polling

 ## ✍️ Filter Customization